What is Patchouli?

 In Japan and Malaysia, it was used as an antidote to poisonous snakebites.
-However, it came to prominence in the western world when it was introduced into Europe in the 1800s via the silk trade and the importation of Indian shawls and fabrics.
+However, it came to prominence in the Western world when it was introduced into Europe in the 1800s via the silk trade and the importation of Indian shawls and fabrics.

 Patchouli leaves were placed throughout the precious and valuable cargo to repel insects, in particular, moths.
 The distinct aroma soon became synonymous with true oriental fabrics and discerning buyers would only purchase goods that smelled of Patchouli.

 But today perhaps it is best known to represent the Hippie movement.
-Some say it is was mainly due to its particularly strong scent and ability to mask other certain herbal aromas also associated with the hippie era.
+Some say it was mainly due to its particularly strong scent and ability to mask other certain herbal aromas also associated with the hippie era.

 While others believe it was due to “The Hippie Trail” a route throughout Asia that many young backpackers traversed during the 1960s and 70s in an effort to find spiritual enlightenment and who later returned home with Patchouli oil and incense as a reminder of their journey.

-But it could also be because of its properties after all Patchouli is known as the “scent of seduction” and free love and sexual liberation was very much part of this generation.
+But it could also be because of its properties after all Patchouli is known as the “scent of seduction” and free love and sexual liberation were very much part of this generation.
 Furthermore, the scent of Patchouli oil appeals both to males and females making it even more potent.

 Patchouli Spiritual Meaning

-Patchouli spiritual meaning.
+Patchouli’s spiritual meaning.
 Patchouli.
 (Botanical name: Pogostemon cablin or Pogostemon patchouli, depending on the species) is also used for protection, self-defence, banishing, releasing, grounding and the Underworld and for Voodoo can be substituted for “Goofer dust” or “Graveyard dust” because of its smell when damp.
 Anoint windows or doors with Patchouli oil for protection or scatter leaves to repel negative energies and entities.